dokc/Get-Started/data-on-kubernetes-get-started-guide.md

 ### Common Tools
 #### Purpose
-Provide resources explaining what operators are and what role they play in running data workloads on kubernetes.
+Provide resources explaining what common tools exist in the ecosystem what role they play in data workloads on kubernetes.

 #### Resources:
 - MiniKube: Used for running kubernetes locally